 What is Cricut Iron On Vinyl?

 There are two main types of Cricut vinyl, adhesive and iron on (which is sometimes called heat-transfer vinyl or HTV).
-In this post, I’m focusing on everyday Iron On or Iron On Lite.
+In this post, I’m focusing on Iron On or Iron On Lite.
 Other types of iron on vinyl include foil, holographic, glitter and sportflex.

 Materials Needed for the Valentine’s Day Banner with Cricut Iron On Vinyl: